warning icon

 Technical Notes

-• Data based on censuses.
-These are complete population counts; therefore, there is no standard error associated with the estimate.
+Standard errors of indicators are provided, depending on the type of data used for the indicator ratio.
 When standard errors are applicable, they are available by selecting the “Download Indicator standard error” at the downloads button under Export.
+The availability of standard errors is categorized as follows:

-• Data based on samples.
+• Samples.
 Standard errors for estimates, where available, are provided by the source.
-Data from sources such as The National Assessment of Educational Progress (NAEP), American Community Survey (ACS), and Survey of Doctorate Recipients (SDR) are based on samples of target populations.
-Estimated standard errors are provided where available but may be incomplete for some data sets; for example, standard errors are not available prior to 2007 for the Occupational Employment Statistics (OES) survey.
-The business research and development data set has associated standard errors for its values, but some historical values of standard errors are not available due to updates to the estimates but not to the standard errors.
+Data from sources such as the National Assessment of Educational Progress, American Community Survey, and Survey of Doctorate Recipients are based on samples of target populations.
+Estimated standard errors are provided where available but may be incomplete for some data sets; for example, standard errors are not available prior to 2007 for the Occupational Employment Statistics survey.
+The business research and development (R&D) data set has associated standard errors for its values, but some historical values of standard errors are not available due to updates to the estimates but not to the standard errors.

-• Data based on statistical models.
-Standard errors cannot be provided for some estimates due to the estimating techniques of the data source (for example, gross domestic product (GDP) data and Census-based population estimates).
+• Statistical Models.
+Standard errors cannot be provided for some estimates due to the estimating techniques of the data source (e.g., gross domestic product [GDP] data and Census-based population estimates).

-• Data derived directly from the source data set.
+• Source data set.
 For data series where the standard error information for the source data is available, approximation formulas for combining sampling errors were used.
-Because the source data used to derive these estimates are from different independent samples, there is no covariance term included in the formulas.
+Because the source data used to derive these estimates are from different independent samples, no covariance term is included in the formulas.

-Standard error tables are provided for download except for where the standard errors are not applicable (“na”) or not available (“NA”).
+Standard error tables are provided for download except for where the standard errors are not applicable or not available.

 The following formulas were used to estimate standard errors for derived data series.